jianer123/plotly.py/doc/unconverted/python/t-test.md

 publisher.publish(
     'python-T-Test.ipynb', 'python/t-test/', 'T-Test | plotly',
-    'Learn how to perform a one sample and two sample t-test using Python.', title='T-Test in Python. | plotly',
+    'Learn how to perform a one sample and two sample t-test using Python.', self='T-Test in Python. | plotly',
     name='T-Test',
     language='python',
     page_type='example_index', has_thumbnail='false', display_as='statistics', order=7,